emnify/product-docs/docs/glossary.md

 _Referred to as [**Tariff Profile**](https://cdn.emnify.net/api/doc/tariff-profile.html) in the API_

-A profile that defines which networks or countries SIM should operate in.
+A policy that defines which networks or countries SIM should operate in.

 ## Data RX